Summer Lovers: Plot

-Lina finds her fears are outweighed by her feelings for the Americans, and returns to reunite with them, only to discover they have already gone.
-She races to the airport and intercepts them just as they are about to board the aircraft.
-Overjoyed at seeing her again, Cathy and Michael return to spend the last three weeks of their summer with her.
+Having had a change of heart, Lina rushes over to Michael and Cathy's villa, only to discover they have already left.
+She rides a motorcycle to the airport and intercepts them just as they are about to board the plane.
+Overjoyed at seeing Lina again, Michael and Cathy return to spend the last three weeks of their vacation with her.